percyhuang195/percyhuang195/README.md

 # Hi there , I'm Percy👋
 ## A student just start to learn about programming
 - 🌱 I’m currently learning some skills about Mobile application development
-- Just start using GitHub about a month

 [中文版個人簡介](https://github.com/percyhuang195/percyhuang195/blob/main/chinese.md)
 <!--